pioj/ImageLevel/README.md

 ### Why

-I was looking for an easy & faster way to create lots of levels for 2D games, avoiding the use of 3rd party tools or importers like Tiled, which add some complexity.
+I was looking for an easy & faster way to create lots of levels for 2D games, avoiding the use of 3rd party tools or importers like Tiled, which add some complexity to the Scenes, and make them more script-dependant.

 What's the fastest & easiest tool for an Artist to design levels?
 A painting program.  ;-)

+This tool aims for keeping everything "vanilla", with no additional scripts required.
+Easy to remove and maintain your project clean.

 Great for JAM's and quick prototypes.